Subhash2610/git-demo/README.md

 6) git status : shows status of modified files in working directory
 7) git add file-name : adds file to Gits's staging area
 8) git commit -m "Some message" : commits all files in gits staging area ( here -m allows you to commit message )
-9) atom file-name / vscode file-name : opens a file in text editor.
+9) atom file-name / vscode file-name : opens a file in text editor